Mukesh-Kalikaya/Mukesh-Kalikaya/README.md

 <h1> Welcome to my profile</h1>

 <h5> My name is Mukesh Kalikaya and I am currently a Junior at Allen High School.
-I've been programming for 3 years (since 2021) and I find it fascinating so far (hopefully it says like this!).
-I </h5>
+I've been programming for 3 years (since 2021) and I find it fascinating so far (hopefully it says like this!). </h5>

 <h2> What I'm Proficient In </h2>
 <p align="center">